lorenzoajt/3DMotionPlanning/README.md

 ![Image of first path](https://github.com/lorenzoajt/3DMotionPlanning/blob/master/misc/first.png)

+## How to run
+To run the simulator, from the terminal and inside the 3DMotion planning directory, type:

+**python motion_planning.py latitude longitude**

+Where latitude and longitude are the desired geodetic coorinates.
+Ex:

 ## Implementing the Path Planning Algorithm
 1. Here you should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
 The method used was:
 ```python